 Think of all the ways your trip differs the more often you take it.
 Sometimes, your arrival time will be affected by external things.
 Bad weather, construction detours, other cars, is it rush hour or not, did you make that one extra-long traffic light?
 In countless ways, getting to the store is out of your control.

 Likewise, even with every iota of the trip being the same every time you go, YOU could change the duration.
 Maybe you are distracted, zone out, and miss a turn.
 Maybe a super bad-ass song comes on the radio and you unconsciously give your car a little more gas than usual.
 Maybe you’re just plain tired and drive more slowly.
 Even with all things being equal on the outside, the same trip could take more or less time depending solely on the person behind the steering wheel: You.

 So how does this relate to story pointing?
 Well, much like saying how long it will take you to make a drive you do dozens of times a year, estimating the complexity, risks, and effort in completing a work increment can result in a variety of very likely guesses.
 And several of them have a very good chance of being correct.
-The trick to story pointing is to realize that you are aiming at a moving target and, even with the best data and experience, you won’t be spot-on 100% of the time.
-And that’s ok!
-Scrum estimation is about the long-game, not hitting the bullseye every go.
+The trick to story-pointing is to realize that you are aiming at a moving target and, even with the best data and experience, you won’t be spot-on 100% of the time.
+And that’s okay!
+Scrum estimation is about the long game, not hitting the bullseye every go.